envygeeks/jekyll-docker/cache/latest/README.md

 glibc@envygeeks, and then reinstall the gems with that Ruby -- GLibC is available via https://pkgs.envygeeks.io/docker/alpine/x86_64 -- we hope this issue will resolved soon.

-## Nginx

-This image includes nginx and even adjusting and adding some location stuff or basic customizations via a `.nginx` folder in your Jekyll root.
-These do not affect the entire server and only affect the server in Jekyll's context, so you will be able to add locations and other customizations into Jekyll's server directive.

 ## Environment Variables